BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 BigCommerce customer support

-Helpfully — and unlike other ecommerce platforms we’ve tested — there are no hoops to jump through in order to access phone support.
+And helpfully — and unlike other ecommerce platforms I’ve tested — there are no hoops to jump through in order to access phone support.
 It’s simply a case of clicking a ‘Contact’ option in the navigation of the BigCommerce Help center, followed by a ‘Phone Support’ option.

 BigCommerce phone support numbers